khoaphamanh/bachelorarbeit/README.md

 - mtf.ipynb: Visualize of Markov transition field.
 - helper.py: Function to read data
 ## Approaches
-In this study, four approaches were proposed, including im_CNN, ts_im_CNN, Pann, and tcl_CNN, each in its name directory.
+In this study, four approaches were proposed, including im_CNN, ts_im_CNN, pann, and tcl_CNN, each in its name directory.
 ### im_CNN, ts_im_CNN and tcl_CNN
 In each folder of the approaches there will be the following files with the functions listed:
 - Short-time Fourier transform